pblack/docs/content/deployment-and-management/deploying-with-github-pages.md

 Also, please ensure that your `Connection` is set to `Commit to source repo only` in the `Hosting` tab of your site's settings.
 *This is to prevent automatically overwriting your source code with your built site.*

-### Using method 2
+## Using method 2
 If you are using non-whitelisted Jekyll plugins, or have additional steps to your build process that GitHub pages doesn’t support, proceed to the next section.

 ## Setting Up Forestry for GitHub Pages
-To deploy a static site to GitHub pages using Forestry, you must first set up a new branch on your repo, which you can do by going to your repository in GitHub and using the branch management dropdown.
+To deploy a static site to GitHub pages using Forestry, you must first set up a new branch named `gh-pages` on your repo, which you can do by going to your repository in GitHub and using the branch management dropdown.

 ![](/docs/assets/images/github-gh-pages-settings.png)